-I remember it like it was yesterday: the day, over 30 years ago, that I first tasted a guinea gumbo and was immediately initiated into the colorful world of Cajun and Creole cooking.
+I remember it like it was yesterday: the day, over 30 years ago, that I first tasted a guinea gumbo and was immediately initiated into the colorful world of Cajun cooking.
 That one deep dark bowlful taught me volumes about a cuisine that has been heralded by many and misunderstood by many more.
-Recipe books can’t tell the whole story about the people, places, and history that go into a culture so aligned with its culinary past.
+Our Cajun recipe books can’t tell the whole story about our people, places, and history that go into a culture so aligned with its culinary past.
 It must be tasted and explored with wide-eyed curiosity.

 The Mowata Store with its polished hardwood floors and pristine meat cases is part grocery and smokehouse as well as a gathering place for local farmers.
 Bubba farms guineas and usually has a hen or two butchered and ready to go in his meat case.

-The technique for guinea versus most other gumbos is about the same with two exceptions.
+The technique for guinea gumbo versus most other Cajun recipes for gumbo is about the same with two exceptions.
 Guinea hens have 50% less fat than chicken so I’m browning the pieces in bacon fat to infuse flavor.
 And guinea hen is inherently tough, so the cooking time is much longer than a regular chicken gumbo.
-The rest is virtually the same – holy trinity, dark roux and a potent chicken stock.
+The rest is virtually the same–holy trinity, dark roux and a potent chicken stock.
 Oh, and some of my friends Kermit and Nita Lejeune’s garlic sausage from their smokehouse in Eunice, just down the road from Bubba’s place.

 Try my guinea gumbo and, like me, you will immediately understand the magic and mystique of Cajun and Creole cooking.